 Rachel is a prose writer and editor whose work explores gender, culture, and humor.
 She has been published in journals throughout the US, UK, and Australia and she has participated in readings at NYU Gallatin, Columbia University, the Lillian Vernon Creative Writers House, and Poets House, as well as Miss Manhattan's Non-Fiction Reading Series.

 She has contributed regularly to Popdust, Washington Square News, TV Guide Magazine, and TV Insider, and she is the Creator/Editor-in-Chief of The Rational Creature, a zine showcasing creative work by womxn.
+She is currently a columnist for No Contact.
 She has also worked in book publishing, interning with Grove Atlantic, W. W. Norton & Company, Liza Dawson Associates Literary Agency, and Lutyens & Rubinstein Literary Agency.
 Additionally, Rachel edits for Radish Fiction and does freelance transcription work.

 Rachel holds an MFA in Writing with a concentration in Nonfiction from Columbia University School of the Arts, where she completed a memoir for her thesis project.
 During her time there, she was the Editor-in-Chief for Issue 58 of Columbia Journal printed in association with Ugly Duckling Presse.
 She also taught a CA/T Community Class (CCC) entitled, 'NSFW: How To Write Good Sex.'
 She is currently studying at the University of Oxford, Kellogg College for an MSt in Creative Writing.